Alvor1991/PP4-Physio/TESTING.md

 ## Testing User Stories

-1. As a user, I can register an account so that I can book and manage my appointments online
+##### 1. User can register an account to book and manage appointments (**3 Story Points**)
+* AC1: Register with a form, account is created.
+* AC2: Valid username and password register the account.
+* AC3: Redirected to "My Profile" page, see a no bookings message.

-2. As an admin, I can manage website content so that I can keep info up-to-date and relevant for users
+##### 2. Admin can manage content to keep info up-to-date (**8 Story Points**)
+* AC1: Admin dashboard access to edit/update content.
+* AC2: Treatment updates reflected on the public site.
+* AC3: Edit treatment content and prices accurately.

-3. As a user, I can access the website on any device so that I have a seamless experience on all devices
+##### 3. User can access the website on any device for a seamless experience (**3 Story Points**)
+* AC1: Website layout adjusts to fit mobile screens.
+* AC2: Content remains readable when resizing the browser.
+* AC3: Navigation menu collapses into mobile-friendly version.

-4. As a user, I can view the home page to get an overview of the services so that I learn more about the website
+##### 4. User can view the home page to get an overview of services (**3 Story Points**)
+* AC1: Home page shows introduction and service overview.
+* AC2: Scroll to see user testimonials.
+* AC3: Call-to-action buttons for booking or learning more.

-5. As a user, I can view info about the therapist so that I can learn about their credentials and expertise
+##### 5. User can view therapist info to learn about credentials (**3 Story Points**)
+* AC1: About page shows therapist’s biography and credentials.
+* AC2: Read content to understand services and experience.
+* AC3: Contact form for questions or more information.

-6. As a user, I can view a list of available treatments so that I can choose the appropriate therapy session
+##### 6. User can view treatments to choose appropriate therapy (**5 Story Points**)
+* AC1: Treatments page lists available services.
+* AC2: Click on treatment to see detailed description.
+* AC3: Understand benefits and pricing of each treatment.

-7. As a user, I can create an appointment so that I can schedule a therapy session
+##### 7. User can create an appointment to schedule a therapy session (**5 Story Points**)
+* AC1: Booking form shows available slots.
+* AC2: Selected treatment is added to the booking.
+* AC3: Confirmation received once appointment is created.

-8. As a user, I can view a list of my appointments so that I can see my scheduled therapy sessions
+##### 8. User can view appointments to see scheduled sessions (**5 Story Points**)
+* AC1: Log in to see upcoming and past bookings.
+* AC2: View details like date, time, and treatment.
+* AC3: Navigate to detailed appointment information.

-9. As a user, I can update my appointments so that I can change the details of a scheduled session
+##### 9. User can update appointments to change session details (**5 Story Points**)
+* AC1: Edit appointment to see current details.
+* AC2: Update date, time, or treatment, reflecting changes.
+* AC3: Confirmation received after updating appointment.

-10. As a user, I can delete my appointments so that I can cancel a session I no longer need
+##### 10. User can delete appointments to cancel a session (**5 Story Points**)
+* AC1: Delete appointment prompts for confirmation.
+* AC2: Confirm to remove appointment from the list.
+* AC3: Message confirms appointment cancellation.

 ## Code Validation